best-practice-and-impact/ons-spark/ons-spark/spark-concepts/cache.md

 ```
 ````
 Note that the above cells executed very quickly.
-Remember this is because they're all transformations, which means Spark hasn't executed the code yet, take a look at the Spark UI if need convincing.
+Remember this is because they're all transformations, which means Spark hasn't executed the code yet; take a look at the Spark UI if you need convincing.
 So far Spark has created an execution plan but is waiting for an action to implement the plan.

 ## Analysis